 - Contact: Christina Yap.
 Institute of Cancer Research.
 E-mail: firstname.lastname@example.org

 SPIRIT-iNeurostim – Reporting guidelines for clinical trial protocols of implantable neurostimulation devices (registered 23 February 2021)

-The SPIRIT-iNeurostim extension will be developed through a funded staged consensus process involving literature review for the generation of candidate items, a two-stage Delphi survey and a two-day face-to-face (or videoconference) consensus meeting.
+The SPIRIT-iNeurostim extension will be developed through a funded staged consensus process involving a literature review for the generation of candidate items, a two-stage Delphi survey and a two-day face-to-face (or videoconference) consensus meeting.
 The group plans to publish the reporting guideline as an open-access document around February 2022.
-The Working Group is also involved in another reporting guideline under development on the same topic, but focused on clinical trials reports, an extension to the CONSORT reporting guideline.
+The Working Group is also involved in another reporting guideline under development on the same topic but focused on clinical trials reports, an extension to the CONSORT reporting guideline.

 - Contact: Rui Duarte, Liverpool Reviews and Implementation Group, University of Liverpool. email@example.com